Barski-lab/cwl-airflow/README.md

   For macOS docker has a list of directories that it's allowed to mount by default.
 If your input files are located in the directories that are not included in this list, you are better of either changing the location of input files and updating your Job file or adding this directories into Docker configuration *Preferences / File Sharing*.

+- Airflow Webserver displays missing DAGs

+  If some of the Job files are deleted from Jobs folder it may take some time for Airflow to refresh its database.
+It shouldn't influence the other DAGs.

+- Workflow execution fails

+  Make sure that CWL descriptor and Job files are correct.
+Check them with `cwltool==1.0.20180622214234`